Smoke Damage Insurance Claims in California

 How to handle a smoke damage insurance claim — testing, remediation standards, coverage, the new Smoke Damage Recovery Act, and common insurer tactics.

 Smoke damage is one of the most disputed areas in California property insurance.
 Unlike fire damage — which is visible and relatively straightforward to assess — smoke damage is invisible, pervasive, and its health consequences are poorly understood by many adjusters.
 Insurers routinely minimize smoke claims, apply arbitrary sublimits, or deny them outright.
-This guide explains what you're entitled to, how to document smoke damage, and what California law requires.
+This guide explains what you are entitled to, how to document smoke damage, and what California law requires.

 Smoke Damage Is Direct Physical Damage